-If a student does not demonstrate the satisfactory completion of an outcome through the coursework and SAC, they will be required to complete a redemption task, or a set of redemption requirements, within five school days.
-If the task is not completed within this timeframe or to a satisfactory standard, they will receive an N for the outcome, resulting in an N for the Unit.
+If a student does not demonstrate the satisfactory completion of an outcome through the coursework and SAC, they will be required to complete a redemption task within five school days.
+If the task is not completed within this time frame, or is not completed to a satisfactory standard they will receive an N for the outcome, resulting in an N for the unit.